-MATH 251:H4-H6 Maple assignment 3 FALL 2015
+The due date for this lab will be provided by your lecturer or recitation instructor.
+Late submissions will not be accepted.
 You are encouraged to discuss this assignment with other students and with the instructors, but the work you hand in should be your own.
-The web page http://www.math.rutgers.edu/courses/251/Maple/Lab3/Quadrics.html can help you with this assignment; to find it, follow the "Maple in Math 251" link on the the Math 251 course webpage.

-A web page will be posted listing individual data for each student.
+For helpful background material, see the web page

+https://sites.math.rutgers.edu/courses/251/Maple/Lab3/Quadrics.html

 For this lab the data will be two functions and three constants.